muhmedsadiqjasim/cisco-ios-comprehensive-guide/CONTRIBUTING.md

 ## 6. Questions and Discussions
 If you are stuck, need clarification on a topic, or want to discuss a new idea, please use the **GitHub Discussions** tab.
 We are happy to help you get your contribution over the finish line!
-If you are stuck, need clarification on a topic, or want to discuss a new idea, please use the **GitHub Discussions** tab.
-We are happy to help you get your contribution over the finish line!

 Once again, thank you for helping us build the ultimate networking cookbook!